11 Ways for Small Businesses To Use AI in 2026

 5. Operations

-In recent years, artificial intelligence has become so prevalent in IT operations that Gartner coined the term “AIOps” to describe the combination of big data, analytics, natural language processing, and machine learning to automate IT operations processes.
+Nearly a decade ago, artificial intelligence was already becoming so impactful in IT operations that Gartner coined the term “AIOps” to describe the combination of big data, analytics, natural language processing, and machine learning to automate IT operations processes.

 AIOps enables IT operations teams to integrate multiple, separate IT operations tools using a centralized platform, which helps businesses more effectively manage an ever-expanding IT landscape.
-As a result, IT teams can quickly respond to—and even proactively identify—slowdowns and outages, which minimizes disruptions to day-to-day business operations.
-Examples of AIOps platforms include BigPanda, DataDog, and LogicMonitor.
+As a result, IT teams can quickly respond to — and even proactively identify — slowdowns and outages, which minimizes disruptions to day-to-day business operations.
+Examples of AIOps platforms for small businesses include Atera and Siit.

 Key benefits of AIOps include: